kgandhi31/CMPUT-274-Assignments/README.md

 # CMPUT-274-Assignments
-My Python solutions to morning problems, weekly assignments, and major assignments offered in this course.
+My Python solutions to morning problems, weekly assignments, and major assignments offered in the CMPUT 274 course.